Canon M50 vs Sony A6500

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (7 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 comes out slightly ahead of the M50 (9 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.